microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 ### Task 7: Creating a data agent, Adding Data Agent to the Copilot studio

 > This task only works if you selected the Fabric Capacity License in Task 1.

+> Note: To add Data Agent to the copilot studio, you need to have Power Platform admin access on copilot studio.

 1. Open the **Microsoft Fabric** tab in your browser.